FRRouting/frr/doc/developer/tracing.rst

 LTTng user manual).
 When using USDT probes with LTTng, follow the example in `this article
 <https://lttng.org/blog/2019/10/15/new-dynamic-user-space-tracing-in-lttng/>`_.
-To trace with dtrace or SystemTap, compile with :option:`--enable-usdt=yes` and use your tracer as usual.
+To trace with dtrace or SystemTap, compile with `--enable-usdt=yes` and use your tracer as usual.

 To see available USDT probes::